Nintendo eShop: Deluxe Digital Promotion and Nintendo Network Premium

 On September 13, 2012, during a Japanese Nintendo Direct presentation, Satoru Iwata introduced a new service called Deluxe Digital Promotion (North America)/Nintendo Network Premium (Europe, Australia, and Japan).
 It was a loyalty program similar to PlayStation Plus offered on PlayStation Network and Xbox Live Gold on Xbox Live.

 Consumers who purchased the Wii U Deluxe Pack in North America, or the Wii U Premium Pack in Europe and Japan, would receive a free two-year subscription to this service which lets Wii U owners receive points for each digital purchase.

 Members who bought games and apps through the Wii U Nintendo eShop would receive ten percent of the price back in points, which could be exchanged for eShop credit on the Wii U and Nintendo 3DS eShop.
 Points could be exchanged for eShop credit through March 31, 2015.

 The program was discontinued on April 1, 2015.
 The service was never fully implemented beyond its promotional period.

 The My Nintendo program formerly featured a similar concept for anyone who links their Nintendo Network ID to their Nintendo Account profile, and users could earn Gold Points via any Nintendo eShop purchase.
 For a period of time, users were able to redeem Gold Points for download codes or discount coupons available on My Nintendo for specific Wii U and Nintendo 3DS titles.
 Gold Points themselves could still be used to discount any purchases made on the Nintendo Switch.
-The ability to earn Gold Points have since been discontinued as of March 2025.
+The ability to earn Gold Points had been discontinued as of March 2025.